aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_row-procedures-and-functions/gmp_row_settype.rst

 GMP::Row::SetType
 =================

-The procedure :aimms:func:`GMP::Row::SetType` changes the type of a row in the matrix of a generated mathematical program.
+The procedure :aimms:func:`GMP::Row::SetType` changes the type of a row in a generated mathematical program.

 .. code-block:: aimms